abdulrhmanbabelly/TaxoNova/README.md

 1. Load your image dataset into **TaxoNova** .
 2. Begin classification using the newly designed interface.
-3. If a new class is needed, simply enter it and **update labels dynamically** .
+3. If a new class is needed, simply enter it in the label file and **update labels dynamically** using the update labels button in the ui.
 4. Once classified, export the dataset in the required format for AI training or other applications.

 ## Contribution & Development